muyomu/data/README.md

-# mysql-connector
+# muyomu/data
-The mysql connector for muyomu web framework
+The data connector for muyomu web framework